InDiD: Instant Disorder Detection via Representation Learning: Experiments

 \subsection{Main results}

 Table~\ref{tab:results_metrics} presents metrics for various datasets.
-We consider the most important metrics F1 and AUC, as well as other metrics.
+We consider the most important metrics F1 and AUC, as well as the other metrics.

-Our proposed methods outperform the baseline in terms of these metrics while having a pretty low and even the lowest detection delay.
-It's important to remember that KL-CPD and TSCP have predetermined detection delays regarding window size due to the methods' nature.
+Our proposed methods outperform the baselines in terms of these metrics while having a pretty low and even the lowest detection delay.
+It is important to remember that KL-CPD and TSCP have predetermined detection delays regarding window size due to the methods' nature.
 So, these methods often have a greater Mean Detection Delay.
-In addition, these methods seem to produce many false positives that can be identified from huge Mean Time to False Alarms, but low F1 score.
-For simple data like Synthetic 1D and Synthetic 100D, the performance of all methods, even classic, are similar to each other.
+In addition, these methods seem to produce many false positives that can be identified from a huge Mean Time to False Alarm but low F1 scores.
+For simple data like Synthetic 1D and Synthetic 100D, the results of all the methods, even classic, are similar to each other.
 With increasing data complexity, the baselines start to degrade.

-A similar conclusion provides by Figure~\ref{fig:curves} on how threshold selection affects quality metrics for considered change detection approaches.
+A similar conclusion on how threshold selection affects quality metrics for considered change detection approaches is provided by Figure~\ref{fig:curves}.